Enai Noki Paayum Thota: Plot

 Before the auto was attacked, Thiru had given a keychain to Raghu and asked him to keep it safe.
 Lekha then narrates what happened after Kuberan took her from Raghu's house.
-Kuberan wanted Lekha to act in more films against her interest and to make her accept, he thrashed his son and wife, where she finally agreed to act out of fear for Raghu and his family.
+Kuberan wanted Lekha to act in more films against her interest, and to make her accept, he thrashed his son and wife, where she finally agreed to act out of fear for Raghu and his family.
 Kuberan takes her to Mumbai where he pimped her to other actors, but she is rescued by Thiru.
 One day, Thiru asked her to accompany him and visited a gym and a few other places.
 It was during this time that Lekha had contacted Raghu.
-Raghu takes Lekha to his college senior Mythili's room, in order to keep her safe.
+Raghu takes Lekha to his college senior Mythili's room in order to keep her safe.

 Kuberan learns about Lekha's location and arrives with DCP Nagaraj to take Lekha away, but Raghu thrashes Kuberan and stabs Nagaraj (who was the person behind Thiru's death), where he escapes again with Mythili and Lekha and tries to clear his brother's name.
-Raghu visits the gym that Thiru had visited, but finds the locker to be empty.
-The cops arrive with DCP Suraj, who actually got Thiru embroiled in this problem, and arrest Raghu.
+Raghu visits the gym that Thiru had visited but finds the locker to be empty.
+The police arrive with DCP Suraj, who actually got Thiru embroiled in this problem, and arrest Raghu.
 In the meantime, Kuberan arrives after finding Lekha's location and takes Lekha and Mythili.
-Raghu is taken to a room, which is revealed to be Thiru's safe house, where he attacks the cops before being shot by Nagaraj.
-However, One of the cops shoots Nagaraj and the room is locked.
+Raghu is taken to a room, which is revealed to be Thiru's safe house, where he attacks the police officers before being shot by Nagaraj.
+However, one of the police officers shoots Nagaraj, and the room is locked.

-Having been saved by the keychain, Raghu discovers a table which has a keyhole that matches with the key Thiru had given him (the keychain was actually a key) and finds a hard drive and a laptop, which reveals about the illegal arms dealings done by many influential people, including Kuberan.
+Having been saved by the keychain, Raghu discovers a table which has a keyhole that matches with the key Thiru had given him (the keychain was actually a key) and finds a hard disk and a laptop, which reveals about the illegal arms dealings done by many influential people, including Kuberan.
 Raghu calls Kuberan and arranges a meeting to provide the hard disk.
-The cops arrive as well and Raghu shoots all of them dead.
-Thiru's name is finally cleared and those involved in the dealings were arrested.
+The police arrive as well, and Raghu shoots all of them dead.
+Thiru's name is finally cleared, and those involved in the dealings were arrested.
 Raghu arrives at his sister's wedding with Lekha and Mythili.
-After secretly performing Thiru's last rites, Raghu tells his parents that Thiru is doing well and that he is a cop.
-In a voice-over, Raghu narrates that he will hunt down the persons, who are also involved in Thiru's death.
+After secretly performing Thiru's last rites, Raghu tells his parents that Thiru is doing well and that he is a police officer.
+In a voice-over, Raghu narrates that he will hunt down the people who are involved in Thiru's death.